Between October 1941 and the end of

 W. Moss, received from the commander of HMS Wanderer the ensign flown when the destroyer last went into action.

-The giant red poppies in the remarkable Remembrance Garden at the Royal Town of Sutton Coldfield And the crest of HMS Wanderer on its wooden shield presented by the Admiralty to Sutton Coldfield on June 25th 1942
+The giant red poppies in the remarkable Remembrance Garden at the Royal Town of Sutton Coldfield And the crest of HMS Wanderer on its wooden shield (on the left) presented by the Admiralty to Sutton Coldfield on June 25th 1942

 Evening Despatch, Friday 17 October 1941 Figure to be aimed at when a